 Accordion sign (colon)

-The accordion sign is seen on CT examinations of the abdomen and refers to the similarity between the thickened oedematous wall of pseudomembranous colitis to that of an accordion.
-The appearance arises as a result of oral contrast being trapped between oedematous haustral folds and pseudomembranes formed on the luminal surface of the colon 2.
+The accordion sign (also known as concertina sign) is seen on CT of the abdomen and refers to the similarity between the thickened edematous wall of pseudomembranous colitis and the folds of an accordion.
+This appearance is the result of hyperemic enhancing mucosa stretched over markedly thickened submucosal folds and is also seen when contrast is trapped between edematous haustral folds and pseudomembranes formed on the luminal surface of the colon 2.

-Although it has been reported to be a specific sign of severe Clostridium difficile related colitis, it has also been described in other forms of non-specific or ischaemic colitis or non-clostridial infective colitis 1.
+Although it has been reported to be a specific sign of severe Clostridioides difficile colitis, it has also been described in other forms of non-specific, ischemic, and non-Clostridioides difficile infective colitides 1.